Burro Banton: 2000 and Beyond

 Extending his recording career with Massive B in 2000, his releases titled "Politicians" on the "Lickshot Rewind" riddim delves into hard time in the ghetto of Kingston and wishes the politicians would keep their promises of a better life.
 In addition, he released "Phenomenon 2" on the Dun Dem riddim, in which he praises the role played by people involved in the ganja trade.
 His latest efforts on Massive B's Rock, Penicillin, and Tempo riddims features a #1 European single called "Jah Jah Rules".

 Burro Banton has been touring constantly over the last ten years across Asia, Europe, and throughout North America.
-He has shared the stage with Capleton and Bounty Killer, just to name a few and stands out in his performances due to his originality.
+He has shared the stage with Capleton and Bounty Killer.

 Burro Banton continues to record commercially successful and critically acclaimed music, including his hit song Badder Den Dem, which is featured on the dedicated Massive B radio station in the videogame Grand Theft Auto IV.